walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you will create an Azure Database Migration Service resource.
 This resource is managed by the Microsoft.DataMigration resource provider which you registered in task 1.

-> **Note:** The Azure Database Migrate Service (DMS) requires network access to your on-premises database to retrieve the data to transfer.
+> **Note**: The Azure Database Migrate Service (DMS) requires network access to your on-premises database to retrieve the data to transfer.
 To achieve this access, the DMS is deployed into an Azure VNet.
 You are then responsible for connecting that VNet securely to your database, for example by using a Site-to-Site VPN or ExpressRoute connection.
 >
 > In this lab, the 'on-premises' environment is simulated by a Hyper-V host running in an Azure VM.
 This VM is deployed to the 'smarthotelvnet' VNet.
 The DMS will be deployed to a separate VNet called 'DMSVnet'.
 To simulate the on-premises connection, these two VNet have been peered.